SAMSUNG

 Camera kit.
 Shown at CeBIT '98.
 768 x 576 pixel CMOS image

 sensor.
-Apparently not marketed.
+NOT MARKETED.
 We believe we were the

 first digital camera history web site to provide a photo and